Engage with God, through ‘hope’,

 4.3 If you have not yet committed to faith?

-What if you are not a faithful Christian, but are ready to commit yourself to the Lord, and you find yourself there in one of those positions of extreme difficulty?
+What if you are not yet a faithful Christian though, but are ready to commit yourself to the Lord, and you find yourself there in one of those positions of extreme difficulty?

-Then in hope just ask for his help through prayer, and time together, again as above.
+Then in hope just ask for his help through prayer, and time spent together, as explained above.
 Then it should come too.
-The importance of faith, and its application in all these situations, is explained again under that following Heading 5.
+The importance of faith, and its use in all these situations, is mentioned again under that following Heading 5.
 Honestly, whatever the situation, God is ready to enfold you with his love.
 You just need to ‘engage’ with him to receive it.

-I suggest you then seriously commit yourself to faith.
+I suggest you then seriously commit yourself to Christian faith.
 ‘Fast forward’ that is!
 I am sure you won’t ever look back!

 4.4 Poor life choices and hard times

-If the ‘hole’ that you are in is of your own making, from poor choices in life, e.g. addictions or bad personal habits, and you know you do want to change your ways, then pray.
+If the ‘hole’ that you are in is of your own making, from poor choices in life, e.g. addictions or bad personal habits, and you do want to change your ways, then pray.
 And pray with hope.
 And pray often.
-You know … he does love you, do not forget that.
+You know … he does love you!
+Do not forget that.